Just 1% of the national research spend has been allocated to this devastating disease

 Jess TaylorJess was just 13 years old when she was diagnosed with a brain tumour.
 She has endured two craniotomies and numerous rounds of chemotherapy and radiotherapy.
 Despite her poor prognosis all those years ago, with the help of her neurosurgeons and doctors, Jess is now 19 years old and studying at college to become a beautician.
 Read more

-Former RAF policeman and now an officer with the Avon and Somerset Police, Jim Murray is living with a glioblastoma multiforme (GBM), the most aggressive form of brain cancer.
-He has undergone surgery and is part-way through treatment.
-Jim and his wife Ally have three sons and recently became grandparents to baby Erin and baby Chester.
+Police officer Jim Murray, 52, is living with a glioblastoma multiforme (GBM), the most aggressive form of brain cancer.
+He has undergone surgery, chemotherapy and radiotherapy.
+Despite the difficult times, Jim and his wife Ally are determined to make the most of every day, by travelling and spending time with their three sons Callum, Simon and Richard, and their grandchildren.

 Jo struggled to receive the right help from her GP when, in her early 40s, she suffered from bouts of pain and dizziness.
 She opted to go private and was diagnosed with a haemangioblastoma in her cerebellum.
 Balancing her distrust of doctors and undergoing brain surgery was a paradoxical conundrum.
 The difficulties she experienced during and after surgery motivated her to write a book about her challenges and the importance of a positive attitude.